coleifer/kt/docs/api.rst

         Obtain status information from the server.

+    .. py:method:: synchronize()

+        :return: boolean indicating success

+        Synchronize data to disk.

+    .. py:method:: optimize(options)

+        :param str options: option format string to use when optimizing database.
+        :return: boolean indicating success

-    .. py:method:: add(key, value)
+    .. py:method:: add(key, value, encode_value=True)

         :param str key: key to add
-        :param value: value to store (will be serialized using serializer)
+        :param value: value to store
+        :param bool encode_value: serialize the value using the configured serialization scheme.
         :return: boolean indicating if key could be added or not
-        :rtype: bool

         Add a key/value pair to the database.
 This operation will only succeed if the key does not already exist in the database.

-    .. py:method:: append(key, value)
+    .. py:method:: append(key, value, encode_value=True)

         :param str key: key to append value to
-        :param value: data to append (will be serialized using serializer)
+        :param value: value to append
+        :param bool encode_value: serialize the value using the configured serialization scheme.
         :return: boolean indicating if value was appended
-        :rtype: bool

         Appends data to an existing key/value pair.
-If the key does not exist, this is equivalent to :py:meth:`~TokyoTyrant.set`.
+If the key does not exist, this is equivalent to the :py:meth:`~TokyoTyrant.set` method.

-    .. py:method:: addshl(key, value, width)
+    .. py:method:: addshl(key, value, width, encode_value=True)

         :param str key: key to append value to
-        :param value: data to append (will be serialized using serializer)
+        :param value: data to append
         :param int width: number of bytes to shift
+        :param bool encode_value: serialize the value using the configured serialization scheme.
         :return: boolean indicating success
-        :rtype: bool

         Concatenate a value at the end of the existing record and shift it to the left by *width* bytes.

-    .. py:method:: setnr(key, value)

-        :param str key: key to set
-        :param value: value to store (will be serialized using serializer)
-        :return: no return value

-        Set with no server response.

-    .. py:method:: setnr_bulk(__data=None, **kwargs)

-        :param dict __data: mapping of key/value pairs to set.
-        :param kwargs: mapping of key/value pairs to set, expressed as keyword arguments
-        :return: no return value

-        Set multiple key/value pairs using the same no-response API as :py:meth:`TokyoTyrant.setnr`.

-    .. py:method:: setdup(key, value)

-        :param str key: key to set
-        :param value: value to store (will be serialized using serializer)
-        :return: boolean indicating success

-        Set key/value pair.
-If using a BTree and the key already exists, the new value will be added to the end.

-    .. py:method:: setdupback(key, value)

-        :param str key: key to set
-        :param value: value to store (will be serialized using serializer)
-        :return: boolean indicating success

-        Set key/value pair.
-If using a BTree and the key already exists, the new value will be added to the front.

-    .. py:method:: get_part(key, start=None, end=None)

-        :param str key: key to look-up
-        :param int start: start offset
-        :param int end: number of characters to retrieve (after start).
-        :return: the substring portion of value requested or ``False`` if the value does not exist or the start index exceeded the value length.

     .. py:method:: exists(key)

         :param str key: key to test
         :return: boolean indicating if key exists

-        :rtype: bool
+        Return whether or not the given key exists in the database.

     .. py:method:: length(key)

+        :param str key: key
+        :param int db: database index
+        :return: length of the value in bytes, or ``None`` if not found

+        Return the length of the raw value stored at the given key.
+If the key does not exist, returns ``None``.

+    .. py:method:: seize(key, decode_value=True)

-        :param str key: key to test
+        :param str key: key to remove
+        :param bool decode_value: deserialize the value using the configured serialization method.
-        :return: length of value stored at key (or None if key does not exist)
+        :return: value stored at given key or ``None`` if key does not exist.

-        :rtype: int
+        Get and remove the data stored in a given key in a single operation.

     .. py:method:: incr(key, n=1)

         :param str key: key to increment
         :param int n: value to add
-        :return: new value at key
+        :return: incremented result value
-        :rtype: int

     .. py:method:: incr_double(key, n=1.)

         :param str key: key to increment
         :param float n: value to add
-        :return: new value at key
+        :return: incremented result value
-        :rtype: float

-    .. py:method:: misc(cmd, args=None, update_log=True)

-        :param str cmd: Command to execute
-        :param list args: Zero or more bytestring arguments to misc function.
-        :param bool update_log: Add misc command to update log.

-        Run a miscellaneous command using the "misc" API.
-Returns a list of zero or more bytestrings.
+        Increment the floating-point value stored in the given key.

     .. py:method:: count()

         :return: number of key/value pairs in the database
         :rtype: int

+        Count the number of key/value pairs in the database

     .. py:method:: __getitem__(key)